IFS Exam Syllabus

 Candidates will be required to write an essay in English.
 Other questions will be designed to test their understanding of English and workmanlike use of words.
 Passages will usually be set for summary or précis.

-Total number of questions in the question papers of optional subjects will be eight.
+The total number of questions in the question papers of optional subjects will be eight.
 All questions will carry equal marks.
 Each paper will be divided into two parts, viz.
 Part A and Part B, each part containing four questions.
 Out of eight questions, five questions are to be attempted.
 One question in each part will be compulsory.
 Candidates will be required to answer three more questions out of the remaining six questions, taking at least one question from each Part.